-1. Description of the Plan
+1. Background and Plan Description

 Sirius XM Radio Inc. (the "Company" or the "Plan Sponsor") sponsors the Sirius XM Radio 401(k) Savings Plan (the "Plan") to provide eligible employees with a method of saving for their retirement and other needs.
-In 2009, the Sirius Satellite Radio 401(k) Savings Plan changed its name to the Sirius XM Radio 401(k) Savings Plan.
 The Plan is a defined contribution plan subject to applicable provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").
 The Plan's inception date was September 1, 1998.

 Effective March 1, 2009, the Plan was merged with the XM Satellite Radio Inc., 401(k) Retirement Plan (the "XM Plan").
-On June 19, 2009 all XM Plan assets, which totaled \$30.7 million, were transferred from the XM Plan Administrator to the Plan's Administrator.
-The 1,425 eligible employees under the XM Plan became subject to the contribution and matching rules of the Sirius XM Radio 401(k) Savings Plan.
+The 1,425 eligible employees under the XM Plan became subject to the provisions of the Sirius XM Radio 401(k) Savings Plan effective on that date.

 The following description of the Plan provides only general information.
-Participants should refer to the Plan document for a more complete description of the Plan's provisions and information regarding eligibility, contributions, distributions, vesting, withdrawals, loans, fund redistribution and definitions of all terms.
+Participants should refer to the Plan document for a more complete description of the Plan's provisions and information regarding eligibility, contributions, distributions, vesting, withdrawals, loans and definitions of all terms.